NeneWang/Concept-Logs/pages/Building Capita.md

+- First is Spiritual
-- First is Knowledge
+- Second is Practical Knowledge
 	- [[Youtuber Knowledge]]
-	-
-- Second is Social
-- Third is Financial
+- Third is 1